Dangerous driving and Article 5 of the Road Traffic Act (WVW)

 What does the law say about dangerous driving?

-Article 5 WVW reads:
+Article 5 WVW states:

 Examples of dangerous driving